2 DSA Courses

 Feedback from Educational Research

 Dr. Sunghwan Byun and Dr. Jeanne McClure offer additional suggestions here: Educational Research at the Data Science Academy - Insights from 2022-2023.
-This document contains information on what may work well and what my require more attention within the DSA course instructional process based on certain aspects of student feedback.
+This document contains information on what may work well and what my require more attention within the DSA course instructional process, based on certain aspects of student feedback.